xddxdd/blog/source/_posts/en/article/modify-computer/senior-design-sensor-network-bugs-resolve.lantian/index.md

 Battery Status and Voltage
 --------------------------

-18650 lithium batteries usually have a voltage range of 3.0-4.5V (not absolute), which is above the 3.3V input limit of STM32.
+18650 lithium batteries usually have a voltage range of around 3.0-4.5V (not exact), which is above the 3.3V input voltage limit of STM32.
 Therefore two resistors are needed to divide the voltage, and the result is connected to STM32's ADC.

 STM32 can also monitor the input voltage to the chip, since it has a internal stable 1.2V power source connected to ADC.
 Since ADC readings are relative to the chip input voltage, the input voltage can be calculated back from the reading on this power source.